Lifestyle

 Fee-Only Advisors

-These financial professionals are paid for their services, and not on commission for any products they sell you.
+These financial professionals are paid for their services and not on commission for any products they sell you.
 The fees are either flat-rate, based on AUM, or hourly.
-Most fee-only advisors are fiduciaries, which means they are required by law to act in your best interest—they can’t push you to buy a mutual fund that will earn them a kickback if it would be a bad deal for you.
+Most fee-only advisors are fiduciaries, which means they are legally required to act in your best interest—they can’t push you to buy a mutual fund that will earn them a kickback if it would be a bad deal for you.

 Commission-Based Advisors